dsinecos/drone-location-tracker/docs/location-tracker.md

    - Quality of connectivity
 3. Processing power
    - Interference with Drone’s other processes

-The design of the location tracker will have to account for the above constraints arising from the operating environment while satisfying the requirements of providing real-time location with as little data as possible to communicate with the backend

 ## Key decisions to be made based on the constraints and requirements
 Based on the operating environment constraints and requirements the selection of the following components will be crucial